rob-windsor/msgraph-training-authentication/Demos/03-dynamic-permissions/readme.md

 1. Open the **App_Start/Startup.Auth.cs** file.
 This is where authentication begins using the OWIN middleware.

-1. Verify that the `Scope` variable in your code is equal to `openid email profile offline_access Mail.Read`.
-Update it if necessary.
+1. Verify that the `Scope` variable in your code is equal to `AuthenticationConfig.BasicSignInScopes + " email Mail.Read"`.
+Change it if needed.

     ```csharp
     app.UseOpenIdConnectAuthentication(
         new OpenIdConnectAuthenticationOptions
         {
             // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
-            // The `Scope` describes the initial permissions that your app will need.
-See https://azure.microsoft.com/documentation/articles/active-directory-v2-scopes/

-            ClientId = clientId,
-            Authority = String.Format(CultureInfo.InvariantCulture, aadInstance, "common", "/v2.0"),
+            Authority = AuthenticationConfig.Authority,
+            ClientId = AuthenticationConfig.ClientId,
-            RedirectUri = redirectUri,
+            RedirectUri = AuthenticationConfig.RedirectUri,
-            Scope = "openid email profile offline_access Mail.Read",
-            PostLogoutRedirectUri = redirectUri,
+            PostLogoutRedirectUri = AuthenticationConfig.RedirectUri,
+            Scope = AuthenticationConfig.BasicSignInScopes + " email Mail.Read", // a basic set of permissions for user sign in & profile access "openid profile offline_access"
             TokenValidationParameters = new TokenValidationParameters
             {
                 ValidateIssuer = false,